-A truly One Health approach requires engaging other key international agencies beyond the Tripartite (WHO, FAO and OIE), including the UN Environment Programme and other UN agencies as core partners through the UN sustainable development cooperation framework and a whole-UN approach to antibiotic resistance.
+A truly One Health approach requires engaging other key international agencies beyond the Quadripartite (WHO, FAO, WOAH and UNEP), and other UN agencies as core partners through the UN sustainable development cooperation framework and a whole-UN approach to antibiotic resistance.
 It requires aligning the normative guidance and the priorities of different UN and intergovernmental agencies as well as coordinated efforts through systematic and meaningful engagement of civil society organizations as key stakeholders in the One Health response to antibiotic resistance at global, regional, national and local levels.

 Filling the evidence gap

 Information transparency and openness are key to building public knowledge of the true scale of antibiotic resistance as well as monitoring for accountability to the public’s interest.
 Independent and sound evidence is a well-acknowledged dimension of an effective and credible policy development process, and it is an important aspect of global and national governance on AMR.
 High quality monitoring relies on the availability, collection, and analysis of reliable national data.
 This begins with collecting and making publicly available the data on antibiotic use, drug resistance patterns, price, and measures of access and stewardship.
 Independent assessment of available evidence and the capacity to invest in gap-filling research are also important to the process of antibiotic resistance governance.